Azure/aks-engine-azurestack/docs/topics/features.md

 ## Azure Key Vault Data Encryption

-Enabling Azure Key Vault Encryption configures aks-engine to create an Azure Key Vault in the same resource group as the Kubernetes cluster and configures Kubernetes to use a key from this Key Vault to encrypt and decrypt etcd data for the Kubernetes cluster.
+Enabling Azure Key Vault Encryption configures aks-engine-azurestack to create an Azure Key Vault in the same resource group as the Kubernetes cluster and configures Kubernetes to use a key from this Key Vault to encrypt and decrypt etcd data for the Kubernetes cluster.

 To enable this feature, add `"enableEncryptionWithExternalKms": true` in `kubernetesConfig` and `objectId` in `servicePrincipalProfile`.
 Optional, if you want to create Hardware Security Modules (HSM) type keys, then add `"keyVaultSku": "Premium"` to enable creation of Premium SKU Key Vault and RSA-HSM type key.
 Otherwise, by default `keyVaultSku` can be omitted and a Standard SKU Key Vault and a RSA type key will be created.